-I have put a boat trip as the last thing to do, as I think Siargao isn’t the best Philippine Island for a boat trip, so if you want to save your pennies then save a boat trip for Coron!
+I have put a boat trip as the last thing to do, as I think Siargao isn’t the best Philippine Island for a boat trip.
+If you want to save your pennies then save a boat trip for Coron!

 But If there are a few of you it’s nice to rent a boat for a few hours and island hop.
 Maybe if you go further out the islands get better.
 The islands we went to were called Guyam, Daku and a sandbar called Naked Island.

 Also bear in mind that you have to pay an entrance fee when you get off the boat onto different islands.

 Guyam Island was very busy and had lots of people selling food and drinks in little huts.
 It takes about one minute to walk side to side, and it’s surrounded by crystal clear water that you can swim in as it’s not as rocky as some of the other beaches.

 The Naked Island sand bar was a lump of sand with debris all over it so I didn’t even take a photo!
 I would recommend skipping this island and if you want to see a sandbar head to Coron for a boat trip there!
 Or check out my blog post on 3 weeks in the Philippines, Coron and El Nido is where the best untouched sand bars are!

 Daku island was much larger and actually quite nice!
 There was a little path you could walk down once you get off the boat and turn right.
 Watch out for barbed wire on the ground but there are a few little side beaches that are perfect to watch the sunset!

 Other best thing to do is eat!!!
 Here are the top places to eat.